adnanbaysal/truchet-tiles/README.md

 A drawsvg and Django based implementation of Truchet tiling defined in [this blog post](https://medium.com/@adbaysal/exploring-truchet-tiles-da61f02981a0).

-## How to use with Django
+# How to run
 First install dependencies, preferably in a virtual environment.

+## How to run with Django
-Then run the web server with `python web_ui/manage.py` (or using the run config if you are using VS Code).
-Then for the rectangular tiling, open http://127.0.0.1:8000/rect in your browser.
+Run the web server with `python web_ui/manage.py` (or using the `Django` debug config if you are using VS Code).
+Then for the rectangular tiling, click the `Rectangular Tiling` button on the main page, or open `http://127.0.0.1:8000/rect` in your browser.
 Use the UI to change the display settings of the tiling.

 Some settings will not take affect depending on other settings: